 Though its final came with some three months of the Premier League season remaining, with the sound of an army of Swansea fans singing his name, the taste of champagne on his lips, and the most deserved of medals draped around his neck, the League Cup, the first and still only trophy win of his career, provided the perfect silver lining to what was already destined to become the most golden of seasons for Michu.

-By way of a fleeting spell with obscure Spanish outfit UP Langreo, who play their football in the country’s fourth amateur tier, in August 2016 Michu found himself back at Real Oviedo, the club he began playing with aged just eight-years-old, the team where it all began, and it is for his boyhood club that the 31-year-old still plays today.
+By way of a fleeting spell with obscure Spanish outfit UP Langreo, who play their football in the country’s fourth amateur tier, in August 2016 Michu found himself back at Real Oviedo, the club he began playing with aged just eight-years-old, the team where it all began.
+He stayed there for a season before retiring aged just 31 in 2017.

-One matter that isn’t up for debate, however, is the pure majesty of his maiden Premier League voyage; the familiarity with which commentators so quickly came to announce Michu’s name as his team’s goal scorer on so many occasions; and the immortal impact he made on the people of Swansea during his unforgettable 15 minutes of fame.
+Despite his premature end, one matter that isn’t up for debate is the pure majesty of his maiden Premier League voyage; the familiarity with which commentators so quickly came to announce Michu’s name as his team’s goal scorer on so many occasions; and the immortal impact he made on the people of Swansea during his unforgettable 15 minutes of fame.

 As the saying goes, the flame that burns twice as bright burns half as long.
 Depending on your interpretation of exactly what constitutes a career fulfilled, just how close to home that proverb hits for Michu could be seen as either his greatest fortune or his saddest tragedy.